-SIFJS’s programmatic objectives are organized into three themes, FREEDOM, JUSTICE AND SECURITY, and each program incorporates four principles including education, youth, accountability and empowerment.
+SIFJS’s programs are organized into three themes, FREEDOM, JUSTICE AND SECURITY, and each program mainstreams four principles including education, youth, accountability and empowerment.

-Black Citizenship Initiative: The Black Citizenship Initiative embraces and promotes African-American conceptions of patriotism.
-This initiative will institute educational and advocacy programs focused on defining, redefining and reconstructing the conception of Black citizenship based on African-American history, traditions, customs, culture, belief and family values.
-We will train a new generation of Black patriots in social advocacy, community organization, economic development, and entrepreneurship by employing the radical Black tradition of citizenship; defending America abroad while serving as its moral compass in the homeland.
-In doing so, SIFJS will recreate, re-imagine and confront the modern template of Black Citizenship institutionalized by the U.S. Supreme Court’s infamous 1857 Dred Scott v.
-Sanford that determined neither enslaved nor free blacks were citizens of the United States and that “people of African ancestry were “beings of an inferior order” and “so far inferior, that they had no rights which the white man was bound to respect.”
+Black Citizenship Initiative: The Black Citizenship Initiative embraces and promotes African-American conceptions of democracy and patriotism through educational and advocacy programs focused on reconceptualizing and reinventing conceptions of Black citizenship based on African-American history, traditions, customs, culture, belief and family values.
+We are training a new generation of Black patriots in civics, social advocacy, leadership, community organization, economic development, and entrepreneurship.
+The African-American template of patriotism is unique: We have always defended America at home and abroad while serving in segregated units with dilapidated equipment and living conditions, while simultaneously, serving as its moral compass in the homeland by fighting for human rights and civil rights for all Americans.
+We seek to eliminate the strong institutional vestiges of Black Citizenship established and systematized by the U.S. Supreme Court’s infamous 1857 Dred Scott v.
+Sanford decision that determined neither enslaved nor free blacks were citizens of the United States and that “people of African ancestry” were “beings of an inferior order” and “so far inferior, that they had no rights which the white man was bound to respect.”

 “If it is deemed necessary that I should forfeit my life for the furtherance of the ends of justice, and mingle my blood further with the blood of my children and with the blood of millions in this slave country whose rights are disregarded by wicked, cruel, and unjust enactments-I submit; so let it be done.”
 John Brown

-Human Rights Advocacy Program: SIFJS’s Human Rights Advocacy Program aims to: 1) safeguard the fundamental human rights of African-Americans; 2) educate and empower the public about vital racial justice issues; and 3) promote the greater ideals of freedom, equality, equity, justice and humanity in Central Florida, the U.S. and beyond.
+Human Rights Education and Advocacy Program: SIFJS’s Human Rights Advocacy Program aims to: 1) safeguard the fundamental human rights of African-Americans; 2) educate, train and empower the public about vital racial justice issues; and 3) promote the greater ideals of freedom, equality, equity, justice and humanity in Central Florida and beyond.
 The SIFJS also regularly organizes master seminars, webinars, face-to-face trainings on a myriad of topics from institutionalized racism and corporate social responsibility to Christian nationalism and terrorism.
-We partnered with the business community, law enforcement, civil society and other allies to assist victims of racial injustice seek justice, support community-based restorative justice initiatives and police education and training.
+We partner with the business community, law enforcement, civil society and others to assist victims of racial injustice seek justice, support community-based restorative justice initiatives, and police education and training.

-The Human Rights Advocate and Education Project is SIFJS signature program; a people-to-people driven initiative that provides a safe, secure and supportive environment for alleged victims of police abuse and violent white extremist vigilantism to receive moral and legal assistance.
-We also provide rights-based and de-escalation education and training to citizens and police officers, particularly Black youth.
-The Project monitors reports on discriminatory media posts, transmissions or other dissemination of information and behavior that may amount to harassment, threats of violence, or similar conduct in consonance with the social media policy of law enforcement agencies.
+SIFJS’s Police Advocacy and Accountability Project is the Human Rights Education and Advocacy Program’s signature initiative.
+It is a people-to-people driven initiative that provides a safe, secure, and supportive environment for alleged victims of police abuse and violent white extremist vigilantism to receive moral and legal assistance.
+We also provide race conscious, bias free policing, and racial justice de-escalation education and training to communities of color and law enforcement agencies, particularly Black youth.
+The Project monitors Brady List’s, reports on discriminatory media posts, transmissions or other dissemination of information and behavior that may amount to harassment, threats of violence, or similar conduct in consonance with the social media policy of law enforcement agencies.
 This initiative is anchored by Stono Institute staff but includes volunteers with relevant operational and subject-matter expertise.

 “Justice will not be served until those who are unaffected are as outraged as those who are.”
 Benjamin Franklin

 As a part of our Human Rights Education and Advocacy Program, SIFJS developed a comprehensive and innovative online police training course titled: Black Americans: Race Conscious, Racial Bias, and Discriminatory Policing and Unlawful Traffic Stops.
-We are hoping that this training and other courses that follow educate and build trust and community cooperation between law enforcement and Black communities.
-It’s core objective is to root-out systemic and structural racism and confront excessive uses of force in policing.
-Specifically, this groundbreaking curriculum and our other Black-Blue de-escalation initiatives are designed to combat anti-Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.
+This innovative curriculum was created for law enforcement professionals and has been used to train, among others, Florida Department of Law Enforcement (FDLE) commanders.
+Specifically, this groundbreaking curriculum and our other racial justice de-escalation initiatives are designed to combat anti-Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.

 The SIFJS is establishing a Data Examination Project aimed at collecting and providing quantitative and qualitative analyses of arrest, citation, traffic stop and complaint rates to identify anti-Black racial disparity trends including such factors as race, gender, age and area code or community.
 It will also assist law enforcement agencies to conduct racial animus testing for new recruits and existing officers.